crowsonkb/k-diffusion/README.md

 ## Enhancements/additional features

-- k-diffusion has support for training transformer-based diffusion models (like [DiT](https://arxiv.org/abs/2212.09748) but improved).
+- k-diffusion supports a highly efficient hierarchical transformer model type.

 - k-diffusion supports a soft version of [Min-SNR loss weighting](https://arxiv.org/abs/2303.09556) for improved training at high resolutions with less hyperparameters than the loss weighting used in Karras et al. (2022).